-They are known by many different names - electronic message centers, digital displays, reader boards or electronic signs, just to name a few.
+They are known by many different names - electronic message centers, digital displays, electronic signs, or digital reader boards, just to name a few.
 Whatever you call them, it is our mission to help you feel confident and educated before you buy.

 Other LED sign manufacturers may try to confuse you with meaningless specifications and complicated jargon.
 Not us.
 Watchfire prefers to provide you with the knowledge you need to choose the right sign for your project.
 We want you to feel comfortable talking about our product with your business partners or board of directors and of course your local sign company.
 At Watchfire, we call them “LED signs".
 Here are a few of the key terms you will hear related to LED signs and why they are important to understand:

 LED (Light Emitting Diode)

 An LED (light emitting diode) is an efficient, effective and ultra bright alternative to incandescent light bulbs.
 Unlike traditional light bulbs, LEDs do not burn out because there is no filament.
 Watchfire uses only the highest quality single-bin LEDs that are grouped by color value and brightness to ensure uniformity throughout the sign.
 We also calibrate every XVS model sign and digital billboard for color and brightness to ensure consistent image quality from end to end and long-lasting, vibrant color.
 Our calibration process configures the whole sign to a level of uniformity that is 50x greater than the human eye can perceive, allowing our signs to age more gracefully.
 Lower quality LEDs and signs that are not calibrated can begin to show color variations in a "quilted" pattern - sometimes after only a few months of operation.